NREL/disco/docs/source/smart-ds-model-preparation.rst

 .. code-block:: bash

-    python
+    $ python

 Create PV deployments
 =====================
 In this stage, PV deployments are generated for hosting capacity analysis.
 There are 10 sample PV deployments for every placement type (close, random, far) for every 5% increment upto 200% PV to load ratio .
-This can be done using disco, documentation for which can found here- :ref:`PV Deployments`
+This can be done using disco, refer to the :ref:`PVDeployments` documentation.